jingfeng301/database/README.md

 python manage.py runserver
 ```

 # For Low Alert Trigger

 Please add the trigger to your DB for the Low Alert Trigger to work:
 Also ensure you do a python manage.py migrate for the Low Alert Table
-When at the webapp, Update an inventory to less than 10, the inventory alert shld popped out
+When at the webapp, Update an inventory to less than 10, the inventory alert should appear.

 CREATE TRIGGER CheckLowStock
 AFTER UPDATE ON Inventory
 FOR EACH ROW
 BEGIN
 IF NEW.StockQuantity < 10 THEN
 INSERT INTO LowStockAlerts (ProductID, AlertDate, Message)
 VALUES (NEW.ProductID, NOW(), 'Stock is below threshold');
 END IF;
 END;